Safe Usage of Monetary Valuation

 3.7.2 Stated Preference Methods (Direct Application)

 Contingent valuation and choice experiment results that estimate total willingness to pay should not be directly entered in accounts.
-If data from stated preference studies are considered for compilation purposes, they should be checked for consistency with exchange value principles and adjusted as required before use.[45]
+Stated preference data that have not been adjusted for exchange value consistency are not appropriate account entries regardless of data availability or the absence of alternative methods.[48]

 3.7.3 Non-Use Values